cryspycreme/holbertonschool-shell/permissions/README.md

 This is an introduction on understanding Shell Permissions.

 0-iam_betty: create a script that switches the current user to the user betty.
+1-who_am_i: prints the effective username of the current user.